chrisrosen1/DH-101-Starter-Repository/makes/week07.md

 In this way, the map acts as a form of counter-mapping.
 It challenges the dominant story that AI is clean, borderless, and fully automated.
 Instead, the map shows AI as a system connected to physical places, energy use, and global labor.

 ## 🤖 AI & Attribution
+### Tools Used
-- Tools used: Google My Maps
+- Google My Maps

-- AI prompts (summary): I eneted the sites into the map and edited the descriptions and the labels.
-- What AI generated: The map.
+### What AI Generated
-- What you changed or decided: I chose which sites to use, the descriptions, the color coding.
+- Map visualizations and geographic plotting tools

+### Human Decisions
+- Chose all mapped locations
+- Organized the map into layers
+- Wrote descriptions and labels
+- Selected color coding
+- Built the argument connecting infrastructure, extraction, and AI